How Will I Rest in Peace if I'm Buried by a Highway?: Music and lyrics

 The song is performed in a E major key.
 It is performed in a 4/4 time signature at a tempo of 160 beats per minute, although it can be altered to a half-time of 80 beats per minute.

 Commercial performance

 "How Will I Rest in Peace if I'm Buried by a Highway?" became La'ron's first single to chart, ultimately reaching the number eight spot in the Billboard magazine's Alternative Airplay chart in July 2020.

 Music video

 The music video for the single was also released on February 4, 2020.
-The video transitions between scenes of La'ron signing along on a checkboard dance floor, a crowded house party, and by a vehicle that has crashed alongside a rural road.
+The video transitions between scenes of La'ron singing along on a checkboard dance floor, a crowded house party, and by a vehicle that has crashed alongside a rural road.
 The music video was directed by Cody LaPlant and Damien Blue.